Note on Green Function Formalism and Topological Invariants: Main proof

 and this homotopy is taken in $\Gamma\left(M\times T,\text{GL}(E'_+)\oplus \text{GL}(E'_-)\right)$. \\ \\ In fact, we firstly notice that if $\omega$ lies on the semicircle contour, then $\omega+A$ and $\omega+B$ are homotopic if $A$ and $B$ are both positive definite or negative definite: consider the path $\omega+(1-\lambda)A+\lambda B$ and any vector $\left\langle r \right|$, $\left\langle r \right|\omega +(1-\lambda )A+\lambda B\left| r \right\rangle \ne 0$ whenever $\omega$ is pure imaginary, and if $\omega$ has large modulus, this is also nonzero because of the domination of $\omega$, so $\omega+(1-\lambda)A+\lambda B$ is non-degenerate for any $\lambda \in [0,1]$. \\ \\ Applying this observation to $\widetilde{\mathcal G}|_{E'_+}$ and $\widetilde{\mathcal G}|_{E'_-}$ separately, we conclude that

-where $\omega$ runs through the semicircle contour described above.
-Then we can shrink the semicircle associated to $\omega+1$ to a constant function $1$, and shrink the semicircle associated to $\omega-1$ to the unit circle $e^{-i\pi \theta},\theta\in[-1,1]$ (we can not shrink the contour to a constant like the $E'_+$ sector because the contour can not pass through the singularity at zero), as is shown in the following Figure \ref{fig:def}.
+where $\omega$ runs through the semicircle contour described in Figure \ref{fig:Contour}.
+Then we can shrink the semicircle associated to $\omega+1$ to a constant function $1$, and shrink the semicircle associated to $\omega-1$ to the unit circle $e^{-i\pi \theta},\theta\in[-1,1]$ (we cannot shrink the contour to a constant like the $E'_+$ sector because the contour can not pass through the singularity at zero), as is shown in the following Figure \ref{fig:def}.
 Hence the claim is proved.